Myriopteris allosuroides: Taxonomy

 In the second edition of their Synopsis Filicum of 1874, William Jackson Hooker and John Gilbert Baker recognized Cheilanthes allosuroides, and Baker also described a new species, Pellaea pallida, based on material collected by Glennie in Mexico.
 The epithet pallida, meaning "pale", presumably reflects the leaf color, described as "pale grey-green".
 They placed this species in Pellaea because of fairly continuous margins around the leaf edges.
 As part of his wide-ranging program of taxonomic revision, Otto Kuntze argued that the principle of priority precluded the use of the generic name Pellaea, and transferred the species to the older genus Allosorus as Allosorus pallidus in 1891.
 This combination was rendered unnecessary when Pellaea and Cheilanthes were conserved over Allosorus in the Paris Code published in 1956.
 After examination of the type material at Kew, John T. Mickel and Alan R. Smith placed this species in synonymy with C. allosuroides in 2004, although Christenhusz recognized it as distinct and transferred it separately to Hemionitis as H. pallida in 2018.

-Konrad H. Christ, in 1910, described Pellaea arsenei (as "arsenii") from material collected by G. Arsène in Michoacán in 1909, naming it for the collector.
-He considered it very similar to Pellaea seemannii (now Cheilanthes lozanoi var. seemannii), but distinguished by its lack of indument on stipe and rachis.
-Hieronymus considered this material identical with Cheilanthes allosuroides in 1920, but agreed with Christ that the species has close affinities to P. seemannii and hence transferred the senior name to that genus; he also noted a close resemblance to P. scabra, now Myriopteris scabra.
-Oliver Atkins Farwell, following, like Kuntze, a program of reviving what he considered to be senior synonyms, gave Cassebeera priority over Pellaea and transferred P. arsenei to that genus as Cassebeera arsenei.
+Konrad H. Christ, in 1910, described Pellaea arsenii from material collected by Brother G. Arsène in Michoacán in 1909, naming it for the collector.
+He considered it very similar to Pellaea seemannii (now Ynesmexia seemannii), but distinguished by its lack of indument on stipe and rachis.
+Hieronymus considered this material identical with Cheilanthes allosuroides in 1920, but agreed with Christ that the species has close affinities to P. seemannii and hence transferred the senior name to that genus as P. allosuroides; he also noted a close resemblance to P. scabra, now Myriopteris scabra.
+Oliver Atkins Farwell, following, like Kuntze, a program of reviving what he considered to be senior synonyms, gave Cassebeera priority over Pellaea and transferred P. arsenii to that genus as Cassebeera arsenii.